-Our risk management approach has protection always in place with absolute returns through the investment cycle.
-With protection always in place we are considered an alternative to short term bonds and benchmarked against the BBSW90.
+Our investment risk management approach has protection always in place with absolute returns through the investment cycle.
+With protection always in place we complement short term bonds and are benchmarked against the absolute return BBSW90.
 Our expected returns vary with the stage of the investment cycle and prefer trending and volatile markets as this provides the opportunity to re-set protection levels and lowers the costs.